joelouthan/Theologicus/src/confession-1689/1689-31-2-made-from-dust-raised-to-god.md

 ## The Text

+>1 Corinthians 15:51–52 (CSB) Listen, I am telling you a mystery: We will not all fall asleep, but we will all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, and the dead will be raised incorruptible, and we will be changed.

 ## The Chapter

 **At the last day, such of the saints as are found alive, shall not sleep, but be changed; and all the dead shall be raised up with the selfsame bodies, and none other; although with different qualities, which shall be united again to their souls forever.**